-Vocationalisation of Secondary Education:- Department proposes to start vocational education in another 100 GSSS with eight vocations including three new courses i.e. Agriculture, Hospitality & Tourism, Electronics & Hardware with the aim to promote skills and improve the employability of students of 9th to 12th class under NVEQF (National Vocational Education Qualification Frameworks) scheme on the sharing pattern of 90:10 by Centre and State during 2014-15.
+Vocationalization of Secondary Education:- Department proposes to start vocational education in 200 GSSS with 7 subjects/trades vocations including three new courses i.e. Agriculture, Hospitality & Tourism, Electronics & Hardware, Automobiles, Retail Security, IT, Healthcare with the aim to promote skills and improve the employability of students of 9th to 12th class under NVEQF (National Vocational Education Qualification Frameworks) scheme on the sharing pattern of 90:10 by Centre and State .

 Rashtriya Uchchatar Shiksha Abhiyan (RUSA) :- Rashtriya Uchchatar Shiksha Abhiyan (RUSA) has been implemented in the state for 12th Five Year Plan to improve the Higher Education System.
-This scheme has been started during the year 2013-14 on the sharing pattern of 90:10 ratio between centre and state.
+This scheme has been started during the year 2013-14 on the sharing pattern of 75:25 ratio between centre and state which has been changed to 90:10 from 2015-16 onward.
 The main objective of RUSA is to improve the overall quality of existing state institutions, capacity building and improve equity in higher education by providing adequate opportunities of higher education to SC/ST and other backward classes.
+The Govt. of H.P. has constituted a State Higher Education Council (SHEC) as to implement this quality improvement system properly in the State.